LateNightFlowerField/mbb/README.md

 - [ ] Configure overhang on both sides
 - [ ] Create bridge by height and length
-- [ ] Individul part diagrams and counts
+- [ ] Individual part diagrams and counts
 - [ ] Micro-configuration of bridge
 - [ ] Diagrams of side connections (automatic?)
 - [ ] More truss types, and possibly arches